SChernykh/p2pool/docker-compose/README.md

 #### Configure your Monero address for mining rewards
 ```
 cd p2pool/docker-compose
-vi .env
+./configure
 ```
-**WALLET_ADDRESS** is the only setting that needs to be updated in that file
+Make sure to set your own monero **Wallet Address**.
+The default is to donate mining to P2Pool development.

 #### Build the docker containers
 ```
-docker-compose build
+docker compose build
 ```

-#### Run the node, pool, and CPU miner
+#### Run the node, pool, and CPU miner (or updated configuration)
 ```
-docker-compose up
+docker compose up
 ```

 #### Optional